PARMA, Ohio — A priest is on an administrative leave after accusations of sexual misconduct with a minor and a false report of an attack.

 “The Eparchy of Parma is committed to protective youth and serving to heal victims of abuse,” the statement says.
 “We are deeply sorry for the survivors of abuse due to actions of some members of the priesthood.”

-If you are someone with more information about the case, you are asked to call at 330-958-9630 for a coordinator.
+If you are someone with more information about the case, you should call (330) 958-9630 for a coordinator.